Prostate Cancer Testing – It’s No Joke..

 Figure 1.
 (A) Healthy prostate gland secreting healthy levels of PSA.
 (B) Illustration of the luminal cells of the prostate gland secreting healthy levels of PSA.
 (C) Prostate gland displaying a prostatic tumour and overproduction of PSA (D) Illustration of prostatic tumour cells and the overproduction of PSA as a result of the increased cell number.

-Monitoring for prostate cancer with PSA can be tough as elevations are not specific to prostate cancer.
+Prostate cancer testing using standard PSA can be tough as elevations are not specific to prostate cancer.
 High PSA levels might mean an enlarged prostate, prostatitis, or a urinary infection.
 Furthermore, research shows that 3 out of 4 men with high PSA won’t have prostate cancer8.
-However, PSA testing is a useful indicator and is used throughout the world to estimate risk and supplement diagnosis.
-In the UK, there isn’t a definitive diagnostic pathway for prostate cancer; it often takes a combination of PSA testing, DRE, and MRI scans, considered alongside risk factors and symptoms to achieve a positive prostate cancer diagnosis2.
+However, PSA testing is a useful indicator and is used throughout the world to estimate risk and support diagnosis.

 Myths about Prostate Cancer